-The project proposes to replace four culverts in the northern portion of the Project area.
-Table 2-3 shows the that Culverts would be replaced in-kind or with a largerdiameter culvert in the same location.
-See Table 2-3 below.
+Caltrans proposes to replace four culverts in the northern portion of the Project area.
+Table 2-3 shows the culverts would be replaced in-kind or with a larger-diameter culvert in the same location (Table 2-3 below).

-Post Mile (Appendix A) Existing Facility (inches) Culvert Deficiency Proposed Facility Anticipated Dimensions of Excavation 49.21 (Map 39) 18" CSP Pipe on a skew; condition failed 18" plastic pipe with concrete backfill 4 feet deep 3 feet wide 49.50 (Map 40) 30" CSP with cracked headwall Running water; Pipe is on a slight skew; cracked headwall; condition failed 30" plastic pipe with concrete backfill and headwall Shoring may be required if the culvert is too deep or too wide 5 feet deep 4 feet wide 49.70 (Map 41) 18" CSP Pipe is on a skew; condition failed 18" plastic pipe with concrete backfill and "L" headwall 4 feet deep 3 feet wide 49.85 (Map 42) 18" CSP Pipe is on a skew; pavement failing over pipe; condition failed 18" plastic pipe with concrete backfill 4 feet deep 3 feet wide
+Post Mile (Appendix A) Existing Facility (inches) Culvert Deficiency Proposed Facility Anticipated Dimensions of Excavation 49.21 (Map 39) 18" CSP Pipe on a skew; condition failed 18" plastic pipe with concrete backfill 4 feet deep 3 feet wide 49.50 (Map 40) 30" CSP with cracked headwall Running water; Pipe is on a slight skew; cracked headwall; condition failed 30" plastic pipe with concrete backfill and headwall Shoring may be required if the culvert is too deep or too wide 5 feet deep 4 feet wide 49.70 (Map 41) 18" CSP Pipe is on a skew; condition failed 18" plastic pipe with concrete backfill and "L" headwall 4 feet deep 3 feet wide

-Table 2-3 Culvert Replacements in the Northern Portion ----------- --
+Table 2-3 Culvert Replacements in the Northern Portion